LUMC-BioSemantics/ejprd-resource-metadata/README.md

-# ejprd-wp13-metadata
+# resource-metadata
-This repository collects metadata information of resources used in WP13.
-These metadata are further published in WP13 FAIR Data Point.
+This repository collects metadata information of resources used in the EJPRD.
+These metadata are further published in a FAIR Data Point.